AEADataEditor/aeadataeditor.github.io/_projects/project6.md

 The actual work in the Lab will start at various dates, depending on your institution's exam schedule and other details.
 Contact your local coordinator for the exact start date if you are unsure.

 - Early start: As coordinated
-- Kickoff meeting: May 30, 10AM Eastern
+- Kickoff meeting: TBD, around May 30, 10AM Eastern

 ## Additional activities